 He felt bad and made sure to never make that assumption again!

-Though it was easier that first night to do things myself, I soon found many baby care ideas and ways to involve Adam and let him help with all things baby.
-And as the high of new baby wore down into sleep-deprived mom of a newborn, I learned quickly to pass off certain duties to him.
+Though it was easier that first night to do things myself, I soon found many baby care ideas and ways to encourage Adam to help with all things newborn.
+And as the high of new baby wore down into sleep-deprived mom, I learned quickly to pass off certain duties to him.

 1- Changing Diapers